 How We Share and Disclose Information

-Marketing: From time to time, Emerald may also share your contact information with other organizations, such as Event exhibitors, associations, sponsors, and vendors, for marketing purposes.
-If you do not wish to receive such offers, please complete this form.
+Event partners: From time to time, Emerald may also share your contact information with other organizations, such as Event exhibitors, associations, sponsors, joint venture partners, and vendors, for marketing and other business purposes.
+If you do not wish for your information to be shared, please complete this form.

 Corporate affiliates: We share personal information with our corporate affiliates and subsidiaries, who process personal information on our behalf, where necessary to provide a product or service that you have requested, or in other circumstances with your consent or as permitted or required by law.